If you have made it this far, please continue.

 - How I chose to install my system

-If you enjoy this post, please consider supporting this site by clicking on and purchasing products through the affiliate links in this post and on this website.
+If this post helps you in selecting a RO system, please consider supporting this site by clicking on and purchasing your system or other products through the affiliate links in this post and on this website.

-Basics of an RO system and what I chose
+Basic Components of a RO system and what I chose

 Considerations before purchase